Albert Moll (German psychiatrist): Views on homosexuality

-Moll’s constantly changing views on homosexuality were based around real homosexual relations he saw around him, his conflicting feelings on the impact sexology had on society, his feuds with Freud and Hirschfeld, and his own career initiatives.
+Moll's constantly changing views on homosexuality were based around real homosexual relations he saw around him, his conflicting feelings on the impact sexology had on society, his feuds with Freud and Hirschfeld, and his own career initiatives.
 His works on homosexuality mainly consisted of case studies and biographical accounts from patients of his, which was customary for the time.
-His own reflections and comments on those studies were considered to be much more in depth than some other sexologists of the time, including Krafft-Ebing whom Moll admired.
+His own reflections and comments on those studies were considered to be much more in depth than some other sexologists of the time, including Krafft-Ebing whom Moll admired (as a matter of fact, he completely revised and updated his famous Psychopathia sexualis, issuing in 1924 its 16th-17th edition).

 Moll believed that Western European male homosexuality may have experienced a shift from attraction to younger boys to attraction to adult men during the 1800s.
-He argued this due to the ancient system of “boy love” (paiderastia) in Greece gave away to love between adult men during this time period.
+He argued this due to the ancient system of "boy love" (paiderastia) in Greece gave away to love between adult men during this time period.

 Moll did not believe that homosexuality was a result of masturbation or seduction, he believed if they did play a role, it was simply to reveal preexisting feelings.
 He originally argued that because it was something innate in people, homosexuality should not be illegal nor considered immoral.
 Contradictory to most sexologists at the time, Moll believed female homosexuality was just as prevalent as male homosexuality.

 Despite his previous defenses of homosexuality, later in his career he posted a work that homosexuality was a sign of degeneration.
 He stated that homosexuality was pathological and that only heterosexual sex is natural.